Skip to content

 A gradual approach can reduce stress and build confidence.
 Here’s how we typically see beginners grow:

-• Step 2: Make the leap into your first rental property, usually a single-family or small multifamily
+• Step 2: Make the leap into your first rental property, usually a single-family or small multifamily, with a $25K down payment.

 Matching Strategy To Financial Situation

-Not everyone starts in the same place, so align your goals with what’s realistic right now.
-If capital is limited, lean on income strategies like cash-flowing rentals or REIT dividends.
+Not everyone starts in the same place, so align your goals with what’s realistic.
+If capital is limited, lean on income strategies like cash-flowing rentals ($25K minimum) or REIT dividends.

 Matching Strategy To Financial Situation